Parliamentary.ai

 Overview

-This bill, the Asylum (Time Limit) Act 2031, proposes a three-month time limit for asylum seekers in the UK to submit their claims.
+This bill, the Asylum (Time Limit) Act 2031, aims to impose a three-month time limit on submitting asylum claims in the UK.
 This applies to both those arriving after the bill becomes law and those already in the UK at that time.

 Description

-The bill mandates that asylum claims must be submitted within three months of arrival in the UK for those arriving after Royal Assent.
-Those already in the UK when the bill receives Royal Assent have three months from that date to submit a claim.
-The bill amends the Nationality, Immigration and Asylum Act 2002 to reflect this new three-month time limit.
-Failure to meet this deadline would likely invalidate a claim.
+The bill mandates that all asylum seekers must submit their claim within three months of arriving in the UK if their arrival is after the bill receives Royal Assent.
+Individuals already present in the UK at the time of Royal Assent will have three months from that date to file their claim.
+The bill amends the Nationality, Immigration, and Asylum Act 2002 to incorporate this three-month time limit into existing asylum claim processes.
+Failure to meet the deadline would likely result in the claim being invalidated.

 Government Spending